bruth/synapse/README.md

 ```

 The observer in this case is a checkbox.
 The default behavior (in virtually all
-cases) is to become 'checked' or 'unchecked' depending the *falsy* nature of
+cases) is to become 'checked' or 'unchecked' depending the _falsy_ nature of
-the message sent by the subject.
+the data sent by the subject.
 Here is the equivalent non-Synapse code:

 ```javascript
 A.bind('keyup', function() {